eliasmueller/b-tree-frontend/README.md

 docker run -d -p 8080:8080 --name b-tree-backend-app-container steinju/b-tree-backend:latest

 ```
-After running them, open a browser page at **localhost:4200** to open the
+After running them, open a browser page at **localhost:4200** to open the application.

 ## Function Description Frontend
 This frontend provides a basic HTML/CSS UI for editing the B-Tree provided in the backend.